 Netflix’s culture seems to work well for them – not because results-orientation or customer focus are universally more important than collaboration or focus on principles.
 Rather, the important thing is that: people are highly aligned around what’s really important for Netflix to succeed as a company.

-What impact does culture have on business outcomes?
+What impact does company culture have on business outcomes?

 Culture is often thought about as an employee experience or branding tool.
 It is, but it’s much, much more.
 Culture has been proven to impact the most critical areas of your business.